 Use of the Library: Stanford Law School alumni/alumnae are always welcome to use the law library.
-If you are an SLS alumnus or alumna and would like a SLS alumni library card, please fill out the online form or contact us at firstname.lastname@example.org.
+If you are an SLS alumnus or alumna and would like a SLS alumni library card, please fill out the online form or contact us at email@example.com.
 Please provide us with your name as you’d like it to appear on the card, your mailing address and your class year.
-Note that the SLS alumni library card will provide access to the law library only.
+Note that the SLS alumni library card will provide access and borrowing to the law library only.
+Borrowing is limited to twenty-five items at a time, with a twenty-eight day loan period plus two unseen renewals.
+All charged out material is subject to recall.
+Some library material is limited to current SLS faculty, staff, and student use only.

 Recent grad?
 Recent grads can still access and print in the library with their existing student ID as follows: